Here’s my favorite analogy to describe the roller coaster ride many of us end up in time of anxiety – we’re like thermometers.

 Thankfully I’ve also noted what can quickly get me back to thermostat-state:

-- Exercise.
-And I mean one of those old-fashioned sweaty workouts that makes me feel like I’m sweating out what no longer serves me.
+- A workout.
+And I mean one of those old-fashioned sweaty ones that make me feel like I’m sweating out what no longer serves me.

 - Cooking.
 Something that takes time and in which I must include the secret ingredient of love…and ideally maple syrup haha.